richardscarrott/bugz/README.md

 ## TODO
 - [x] Move Ramda to peer dep.
 - [x] Throw if `UA` is not passed in to `parse` as `ua-parser-js` fallsback to `window.navigator.userAgent` in a browser env.
+- [x] Add helper functions for popular browsers.
+- [ ] Add helper functions for popular engines
-- [ ] Add helper functions for popular browsers / engines and operating systems.
+- [ ] Add helper functions for popular operating systems.
 - [ ] Document umd, cjs and esmodule builds.
 - [ ] Document API.
 - [ ] Provide more examples.